-The Board of Directors of the Company is responsible for defining the Company's environmental strategy and has committed to measuring and reporting the Company's environmental sustainability in accordance with the SFDR framework, which will be available on the Company's website in August 2022.
+15 Further details on the Company's market share are explained in the 'Market Share' section below.

 This will provide investors greater assurance and transparency around the Company's environmental strategy.
 The Investment Manager is responsible for the day-to-day implementation of that environmental strategy, including the evaluation and possible amendment of the Company's construction and asset management processes as necessary to embody or improve environmental measurements under the SFDR framework.